 Tuesday, April 14th, 2020

-There have been 22,000 Covid-19 deaths in the US, which is more than in any other country; I do not understand why those figures are not adjusted to be per capita.
+Twenty-two thousand Americans have died of Covid — more than in any other country.
+I do not understand why those figures are never adjusted to per capita.

-There continues to be record numbers of calls to 911 in New York City.
+The number of calls to 911 in New York City continues at record levels.

 Massachusetts is investing heavily in contact tracing.